Panels for solar water heaters usually have a smaller footprint than those for overall heating.

 Conventional water heaters consume as much as 20 percent of your home’s energy budget.
 New federal energy mandates now require greater efficiency for nearly all residential heaters, regardless of fuel.
 While most tankless systems already exceed the new standards, others are catching up, especially condensing and hybrid water heaters.

 The size of the house, the number of people in the household, the type of power available (gas or electric, for example), and climate considerations all have a bearing on heating options for hot water.
-That said, the most important factor in choosing a new heater is the first-hour rating (FHR) for storage-tank water heaters and the gallons-per-minute rating (GPM) for tankless water heaters.
+That said, the most important factor in choosing a new heater is the first-hour rating (FHR) for storage-tank water heaters and the gallons-per-minute rating (GPM) for

 In essence, these ratings tell you how quickly you’ll run out of hot water when multiple users are draining the taps.